The Anvil Of Mormonism

 Churches Serve People; Cults Are Served by People.

 That announcement would halt the seizures and lead to statehood in 1896.
 The practice, however, would continue in secret for many more years.
 Interestingly enough, the practice was not abolished by the mainstream church but “suspended” until such a time when it would be necessary to cancel such suspension.
-I mention this as an example of how the church has ridden the tides of controversy throughout the last nearly 200 years.
-No matter how often and how many hammers, small and large, beat away at the Anvil, it stays static and strong.
+I mention this as an example of how the church has ridden the tides of controversy for nearly 200 years.
+No matter how often and how many small and large hammers beat away at the Anvil, it stays static and strong.

 It is true that many dents can be seen on the outer parts of the anvil, and at times, it needs cleaning and shining up on the outside, but the inner parts of the anvil remain just as forged in 1830.
-The church has, at times, when necessary, added or taken away part of the anvil to ease the masses of hammers coming their way, for example, making the Mormon Priesthood available to all worthy males, including since 1978 men that are African-American or black in color.
+When necessary, the church has sometimes added or taken away part of the anvil to ease the masses of hammers coming their way, for example, making the Mormon Priesthood available to all worthy males, including, since 1978, men that are African-American or black in color.
 Civil rights took a little longer in Utah, but almost everything takes a little longer in Utah.

 Jesus Did Not Save Money; He Gave it Away.

-And so it is, the single anvil has been created and forged in such a way to be served and not to serve.
+And so it is; the single anvil has been created and forged in such a way to be served and not to serve.
 Therein lies the problem.
-A church, no matter its view of itself, should, by my understanding, be there for the people, in a way just like a type of Jesus.
-The church should be the server to those, ALL those, that need to be served by Jesus himself.
-There is too much expected of the church membership in their role as servers to the Anvil in my experience.
+No matter its view of itself, a church should, by my understanding, be there for the people, in a way just like a type of Jesus.
+The church should be the server to ALL those that need to be served by Jesus himself.
+There is too much expected of the church membership in their role as servers to the Anvil, in my experience.
 As mentioned previously, it would appear the only way to take away its power is to unbolt it and change its use to that of the server, not as one who is served.

-The Anvil, if used correctly, can be of great assistance in producing fine and beautiful hammers.
+The Anvil, if used correctly, can significantly assist in producing fine and beautiful hammers.
 Any church should not be unmovable and non-pliable.
 No matter what ancient dogma it spouts, any church should care for people, ALL people, because if it doesn’t, it’s not really a church.
 It’s an Anvil.
 What good is an anvil without hammers?
 Likewise, what good is a church without people?
-Just like the metaphor, maybe the original idea has been lost?
+Just like the metaphor, maybe the original idea has been lost.
 Or maybe it was never there in the first place?

 © Stephen G. Arrowsmith 2021